dbieber/davidbieber.com/hugo/content/snippets/2022-12-16-note-taking-ontologies.md

 The second was for templating/auto-complete, one of the main values of an ontology.
 Using LLMs we can provide the appearance of there being an ontology without the note-base actually being backed by an explicit ontology.

-All of this relies on some amount of speculation about where our LLM[^4] technology is going and what it's coming capabilities will be.
+All of this relies on some amount of speculation about where our LLM[^4] technology is going and what its coming capabilities will be.
 I'm happy to stand by this speculation, and happy to discuss.